 If you want to hide the progress bar, time, duration as well as the skip forward, skip back, play/pause and playlist buttons, in the video player then, in the "Advaned" tab, look for the "Additional URL vars" field and enter (or append) the following without spaces:

-NOTE: The last variable (&muted=1 - supported since WS.WebTV 3.0) increases the autoplay possibilities in many recent Web browsers.
+- The penultimate variable (&muted=1 - supported since WS.WebTV 3.0) increases the autoplay possibilities in many recent Web browsers.

 Notes and recommendations for achieving the best experience with time synced playlists:

 If Flash playback is important for you then make sure you are using streaming* or pseudo-streaming** playback (StreamClip extension is required).
 Why?
 When the Channel starts playing back, the video player will automatically look for the corresponding Clip to playback, additionally, it will try to seek (advance) to the appropriate time of that Clip.
 If you do not use streaming playback, then the Flash video player will playback the corresponding Clip but will start playing it back from the beginning.

 * In order to playback videos using streaming you need a media server or CDN with support for RTMP.

 ** In order to playback videos using pseudo-streaming you need an Apache-based Web server and the H264 Streaming Module for Apache ("mod_h264_streaming").